 Tug Toy Colour Options

 I like to use fleece for making DIY dog tug toys.
 Silver polar fleece (or most fabrics) isn’t really an option though.
-At least not without potentially unhealthy or unsafe materials for dogs.
-Grey seemed like a bit of a bland substitute for such a festive tug toy.
+At least not without potentially unhealthy or unsafe glittery materials for dogs.
+Grey seemed like a bit of a bland silver substitute for such a festive tug toy.
 There are plenty of beautiful blues to choose from though, and white is always easy.
-I used two shades of blue and white in this six strand tug toy.
+I used two shades of blue with white in this six strand tug toy.